nilijing/Forecasting-USD-EUR-Exchange-Rate-using-Arima-GARCH-VAR-and-RNN-models/README.md

 # Forecasting-USD-EUR-Exchange-Rate-using-Arima-GARCH-VAR-and-RNN-models

-In this project we use ARIMA，GARCH and VAR(Vector Autoregression Model) models to forecast the trend and value of the USD/EUR exchange rate.
+In this project we use ARIMA, GARCH and VAR(Vector Autoregression Model) models to forecast the trend and value of the USD/EUR exchange rate.

 ### Data Source